 I have a theory: When it comes to digital marketing, usually whatever is the most work is usually most worth doing.

-When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it works in the background.
+When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it can run in the background, 24 hours a day.

 You can pay a company a bunch of money to generate leads for you, but those are most likely just going to be email addresses of someone that has a very low level of interest in you and your brand.